dmbarbour/wikilon/docs/AboutABC.md

 At this point, we may halt evaluation and pass the program to our static simple type checker.
 Macro evaluation is effectively considered *complete* the moment any value exists to its left, i.e. `[A]{&macro} => [A]`.
 If after evaluation our program still contains `{&macro}` annotations, we might call that program a macro.
 In the general case, macros are dynamically typed functions, offering a lightweight escape from the rigid static type system whenever an escape is needed.

-## ABC Assumptions and Idioms

-### Annotations

-Annotations are tokens with prefix `&` as in `{&seq}` or `{&cache}`.
-Annotations are ad-hoc, defined by the runtime, but must have identity semantics.
-Within the limits of identity semantics, annotations can may used to improve performance, debugging, testing, static analysis and so on.
+## Miscellaneous

-### Runtime Error Reporting
+### Runtime Type Errors

+While static type checking is optimal, runtime type errors are possible with `{&macro}` or if we do not bother to type check.
+In addition, developers may perform dynamic assertions, or express partial functions, in ways that a type checker cannot readily handle.

 To simplify error reporting and debugging, we'll want to record known errors in the generated program.
-There are a number of ways to achieve this.
 To accomplish this, we can use an `{&error}` annotation around a bad subprogram.
 An evaluator can freely inject the error annotation, delimiting the bad code:

         #42{&lit}       =>  [#42{&lit}]{&error}i
         [A]{&aff}c      =>  [[A]{&aff}c]{&error}i
-        [A]{:s}d        =>  [[A]{:s}d]{&error}i
+        {:s}d           =>  [[A]{:s}d]{&error}i
         [[A]]{&tuple2}  =>  [[A]]{&tuple2}{&error}

 Developers can freely specify errors, construct ad-hoc error values.